rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Setting Device Token

-You can pass your `device-token` for push notifications to be passed to the destinations which support the Push Notification feature.
-We set the `token` under `context.device.token`.
+You can pass your `device-token` for push notifications to be passed to the destinations which support the **Push Notifications** feature.
+RudderStack sets the `token` under `context.device.token`.

-An example of setting the `device-token` is as below:
+An example of setting the `device-token` is as shown:

 ```javascript
 RudderClient.putDeviceToken("sampleDeviceToken");